akeneo/pim-community-dev/internal_doc/architecture/context_map.md

 - **User Management**: Define the users, their preferences and their functional perimeter, so that it reflects the customer organization.
 - **Channel**: The settings to distribute a product selection to a given market, based on some geographical parameters.
-- **Asset**: Library of media shared by several products to bring added value and leverage the product experience.
+- **Asset** (Enterprise Edition only): Library of media shared by several products to bring added value and leverage the product experience.
 - **Reference entity** (Enterprise Edition only): Structured and rich data shared by several products to bring added value and leverage the product experience.

 ### Context map